AeroGrab: A Unified Framework for Aerial Grasping in Cluttered Environments: Abstract

 \section{Abstract}

 Reliable aerial grasping in cluttered environments remains challenging due to occlusions and collision risks.
-Existing aerial manipulation pipelines largely rely on centroid-based grasping and lack integration between the grasp pose generation models, active exploration, and language-level task specification, resulting in the absence of a complete end-to-end system.
+Existing aerial manipulation pipelines largely rely on centroid-based grasping and lack integration between the grasp pose generation models, active exploration, and language-level task specification, leaving a gap in complete end-to-end operation.
 In this work, we present an integrated pipeline for reliable aerial grasping in cluttered environments.
 Given a scene and a language instruction, the system identifies the target object and actively explores it to gain better views of the object.
 During exploration, a grasp generation network predicts multiple 6-DoF grasp candidates for each view.
 Each candidate is evaluated using a collision-aware feasibility framework, and the overall best grasp is selected and executed using standard trajectory generation and control methods.
-Experiments in cluttered real-world scenarios demonstrate robust and reliable grasp execution, highlighting the effectiveness of combining active perception with feasibility-aware grasp selection for aerial manipulation.
+Experiments in cluttered real-world scenarios demonstrate robust and reliable grasp execution, highlighting the effectiveness of combining active perception with feasibility-aware grasp selection for aerial manipulation. \textbf{Video:} \url{https://youtu.be/aSCQm8HdasI}